What Is the Glycemic Index for a Cranberry?

 Effects

-Rapid absorption of glucose raises blood sugar very quickly, oten to higher than normal levels.
+Rapid absorption of glucose raises blood sugar very quickly, often to higher than normal levels.
 Spikes in blood glucose cause damage to blood vessels that lead to diabetic complications.
-When glucose enters the bloodstream, your pancreas releases insulin.
-When large amounts of insulin are released over long periods of time, cells that absorb insulin become resistant to insulin's effects.
-More glucose stays in the bloodstream since cells don't absorb it, increasing the risk of developing diabetes.
-A joint study conducted by researchers from Winona State University in Minnesota and Rutgers: The State University of New Jersey, found that unsweetened cranberry juice did not raise blood glucose levels any faster than water.
-The study, published in the 2008 issue of the "Journal of Medicinal Food" also found that glucose levels rose higher 30 minutes after subjects consumed normal-calorie cranberry juice, but returned to normal within three hours.
+More glucose stays in the bloodstream since cells don’t absorb it, increasing the risk of developing diabetes.
+A study found that unsweetened cranberry juice did not raise blood glucose levels any faster than water.
+The study, published in the 2008 issue of the “Journal of Medicinal Food” also found that glucose levels rose higher 30 minutes after subjects consumed normal-calorie cranberry juice, but returned to normal within three hours.

 Confounding Factors